Updated on Mar 15, 2022

 The Blue Yeti series is one of the leading brands of USB microphones, offering a massive level of brilliance with the simplicity of plug and go.
 Just like others on this list, this ASMR microphone was designed to be used with your computer, saving you time and money on your high-quality recordings.

-The Blue Yeti comes in a few shapes and sizes, all depending on your budget.
+The Blue Yeti comes in a few shapes and sizes, depending on your budget.
 What they have in common are their multiple polar pattern modes.
 What does this mean?
-Polar patterns control where audio is captured from on your microphone, so a cardioid pattern only records from the front of the microphone, while omnidirectional patterns record from all sides of the microphone capsule.
+Polar patterns control the sides of your microphone that can record audio; for example, a cardioid pattern only records from the front of the microphone, while omnidirectional patterns record from all sides of the microphone capsule.
 The ability to control the polar patterns on your condenser offers massive versatility.

 In terms of sound, the Blue Yeti is very sensitive and produces crystal clear audio, with the ability to process a range of sounds thanks to their wide-frequency response.
 Because of the omnidirectional capabilities, purchasing two of these microphones will make binaural recording significantly easier since we don't have to worry about the proximity effect (more on that later).
 Lastly, the Blue Yeti offers a headphone jack for real-time monitoring.